 These are loans designed to help you rebuild your credit or help you gain credit for the first time.
 They might be secured with a savings account, or they might even be unsecured, depending on the lender and the terms.
 As you make timely payments, your credit score improves, opening you up to other financial opportunities and savings.

 Many credit-builder loans have relatively small balances and can be paid off over the course of a few months.
 If your loan is secured, however, it’s important to be aware that stopping payments can result in losing your collateral.

 In general, vacation loans are unsecured.
 You can get one of these loans to go on a trip and see new things.
 However, the downside is that now you might spend several months—or even years—repaying it.
 Even as the memories fade, the debt is still there.
 One alternative to getting a vacation loan is to plan ahead of time and save up for your trip.
-Figure out how much you'll need to save each month to reach your goal, and then you won’t have to worry about paying interest.
+Figure out how much you'll need to save each month to reach your goal, then you won’t have to worry about paying interest.

 Like vacation loans, these are generally unsecured and meant for a specific purpose.
 Weddings can be expensive, and coming up with the the cash for one can be tough.
 A loan can help smooth the way, especially if you have good credit and can get a low interest rate.
 You can reduce the amount you need to borrow by modifying your plans or by saving up as much as you can and only borrowing a small amount.

 Debt Consolidation Loans

 If you have other debt, you can use a loan to consolidate it in one place, making it easier to manage and pay off.
 In many cases, a debt consolidation loan is an unsecured personal loan.
 If you can pay less in interest, you’ll save money and get out of debt sooner.
-Plus, another advantage to a debt consolidation loan is the fact that you can use it to pay off credit cards, which can your credit utilization score.
+Another advantage to a debt consolidation loan is that you can use it to pay off credit cards, which can your credit utilization score.